 Review the item control requirements for a Category II facility as specified in 10 CFR 74.43.

+Review the acceptable elements of an item control program for a Category II facility as described in chapter 8 of NUREG-2159.

 Meet with your supervisor or the person designated as a resource to discuss any questions you may have as a result of this activity and to discuss the items listed in the Evaluation Criteria section.